oms4suse/sesceph/README.md

 Execution
 ---------

-All functions in this application are under the sesceph namespace.
+All functions in this application are under the ceph namespace.

 Example
 ~~~~~~~

 Get a list of potential MON keys:

-    # salt "*ceph-node*" sesceph.keyring_create \
+    # salt "*ceph-node*" ceph.keyring_create \
         keyring_type=admin

 This will not persist the created key, but if a persistent key already exists